Classifying spaces and the Lascar group: Higher Homotopy groups

 We obtain a partial solution:

-\begin{thm} Let $\kappa$ be a regular cardinal.
+\begin{thm} Let $\kappa$ be a small regular cardinal.
 Then every CW complex $X$ is homotopy equivalent to the classifying space of a finitely accessible category $\calE$ of monomorphisms with amalgamation for $\kappa$-presentable objects.
-In particular, $\calE$ is an AEC with amalgamation for $\kappa$-presentable objects. \end{thm}
+In particular, $\calE$ is an AEC with amalgamation for $\kappa$-presentable objects. \end{thm} The category $\calE$ is different from $\Mod(T)$ in general since $\Mod(T)$ is rarely finitely accessible when $T$ has an infinite model.
+However, $\Mod(\mathrm{ACF})$ is indeed finitely accessible.

-Unfortunately, we do not know whether arbitrary homotopy types are realized by AECs with full amalgamation.
-It should be noted that in our construction, we will have $\calE = \Ind(\calD)$ for a category $\calD$ of cardinality $\geq \kappa$.
-Thus the objects for which we have amalgamation are smaller than the L\"owenheim-Skolem number of $\calE$.